Still a little hazy about the health care overhaul? You have plenty of company.

 Next year, the ACA will take two major steps toward its goal of providing more individuals with insurance coverage.

-Medicaid will be expanded in states that allow it, and many people will be able to buy coverage using income-based tax credits.
+Medicaid coverage will be expanded in states that allow it, and many people will be able to buy coverage using income-based tax credits.

 These tax credits, or subsidies, are reserved for people who can't get health insurance through an employer and who don't qualify for Medicaid, Medicare or military-based coverage.